 6. CONSULTATION RESULTS AND PREVIOUS COMMITTEE FEEDBACK

-6.1 The Policy & Resources Committee requested that this Committee consider the project and revised costs in more detail, hence this report, before it would make any changes to the re-allocation of resources within the capital programme.
+6.1 The Policy & Resources Committee requested that CHE consider the project and revised costs in more detail, which they did on the 5th October 2021.

 7. NEXT STEPS: COMMUNICATION AND IMPLEMENTATION OF THE DECISION